dheeraj7000/flight-reservation-java-spring/README.md

-## Airline E-Commerce website using Java Spring boot, MySql, AngularJs and thymeleaf
+## Airline E-Commerce website using Java Spring boot, MySql, AngularJs

 - Created a website clone for an Ecommerce airline web application using Spring boot, Spring data JPA(ORM) and MySQL.
 Added features to search and book flights.